Tabs

 </b-card>

-will have no affect when <b-tabs>
+Setting the no-body prop on <b-tab> will have no affect when <b-tabs> is

-class is only set when in card
+not in card mode (as the card-body class is only set when in card mode).

 Pills variant

-styling by default.
-Just add pills
+Tabs use the tabs styling by default.
+Just add pills property to <b-tabs> for

 the pill style variant.